pippim/pippim.github.io/_posts/2016-10-03-Possible-missing-firmware-&sol;lib&sol;firmware&sol;i915.md

 # May 20, 2019 Update

-To answer your question you don't need to update drivers for a processor you aren't running but it is nice to see the warnings disappear when you do.
+To answer your question, you don't need to update drivers for a processor you aren't running but it is nice to see the warnings disappear when you do.

 Today I received these warning: